FlxVctr/RADICES/README.md

 7. Start software, be happy
 8. (Develop the app further - see tests)

-## Prepare
-Before using the app, some basic preparations have to be made.

-### Config.yml
-Open `config_template.yml` and enter the information about your mysql database.
-Do not change the dbtype argument since at the moment, only mySQL databases are supported.
-Note: The password field is required!
-If no password is given (even is none is needed for the database), the app will raise an Exception.
-This means that the database user specified in config.yml has always to log in with a password, even when the mySQL server runs on localhost.

-### Seeds
-The algorithm needs seeds (i.e. Twitter Account IDs) to draw randomly from when it reached an impasse.
-These seeds have to be specified in `seeds.csv`.
-One Twitter ID per line.
-Feel free to use `seeds_template.csv` and replace the existing seeds which represent the Twitter accounts of Thomas Mueller (German soccer player) and Sascha Lobo (German blogger).
-For the algorithm to create a good sample, many seeds should be given (we used 15.000.000).
-However, in a later update, the algorithm will subsequently gather its own seeds.

-### Tokens
+### Authorise App & Get Tokens
 This app is based on a [Twitter Developer](https://developer.twitter.com/) app.
 To use it you have to first create a Twitter app.
 Once you did that, your Consumer API Key and Secret have to be pasted into `empty_keys.json`.
 Then, rename it to `keys.json`.
 You are now ready to have users authorize your app so that it will get more API calls.
 To do so, run
 ```
 python twauth.py
 ```
 This will open a link to Twitter that requires you (or someone else) to log in with their Twitter account.
 Once logged in, a 6-digit authorisation key will be shown on the screen.
 This key has to be entered into the console window where `twauth.py` is still running.
-When they code was entered, it will be added to the `tokens.csv` file (which is created, if it does not exist).
-For the software to run, the app has to be authorised by at least one Twitter user.
+After the code was entered, a new token will be added to the `tokens.csv` file (which is created, if it does not exist).
+For this software to run, the app has to be authorised by at least one Twitter user.

+### Configuration (config.yml)
+After setting up your mysql database, open `config_template.yml` and enter the database information.
+Do not change the dbtype argument since at the moment, only mySQL databases are supported.
+Note that the password field is required (this also means that your database has to be password-protected).
+If no password is given (even is none is needed for the database), the app will raise an Exception.

+You can also indicate which Twitter user account details you want to collect.
+Those will be stored in a database table called `user_details`.
+By default, the software collects account id, follower count, account creation time and account tweets count.
+If you wish to collect more user details, just enter the mysql type after the colon (":") of the respective user detail in the list.
+The suggested type is already indicated in the comment in the respective line.
+Note, however, that collecting huge amounts of data has not been tested with all the user details being collected, so we do not guarantee the code to work with them.
+Moreover, due to Twitter API changes, some of the user details may become private properties, thus not collectable any more through the API.

+If you have a mailgun account, you can also add your details at the bottom of the `config.yml`.
+If you do so, you will receive an email when the software encounters an error.

+### Indicate starting seeds for the walkers
+The algorithm needs seeds (i.e. Twitter Account IDs) to draw randomly from when initialising the walkers or when it reached an impasse.
+These seeds have to be specified in `seeds.csv`.
+One Twitter ID per line.
+Feel free to use `seeds_template.csv` or replace the existing seeds which are ~200 randomly drawn accounts from the TrISMA dataset (Bruns, Moon, Münch & Sadkowsky, 2017) that use German as interface language.

+Note that the `seeds.csv` at least have to contain that many account IDs as walkers should run in parallel.
+We suggest using at least 100 seeds, the more the better (we used 15.000.000).
+However, in a later update, the algorithm will subsequently gather its own seeds and there will be no need to give a comprehensive seed list

-### Pipenv
+### Pipenv (TODO CONTINUE HERE)
 We highly recommend installing [pipenv](https://pipenv.readthedocs.io/en/latest/) to create a virtual environment with all the required packages in the respective versions.
 After installing pipenv, navigate to the project directory and run: